Finite convergence and minimizer extraction in moment relaxations with correlative sparsity: Examples

 \subsection{Acknowledgments}

-We gratefully acknowledge support from a SQuaRE at the American Institute of Mathematics.
 We thank Jiawang Nie for motivating us to study the correlatively sparse truncated moment problem after reading a first draft of this work.
 We also thank Lorenzo Baldi for pointing us to the notion of core varieties and for highlighting the relevance of interpolator polynomials.

+GF was partially supported by the DFG-ANR project MONET (DFG project number 568735456).
+FF was partially supported by the National Center for Artificial Intelligence CENIA FB210017, Basal ANID based in Chile, by the Fondecyt Grant N.~11261732 from ANID in Chile, and by the Office of Naval Research (ONR) award N629092312098, based in the United States.
+Both authors gratefully acknowledge support from a SQuaRE at the American Institute of Mathematics.